Astronotus

 One species, the oscar (Astronotus ocellatus), is popular in the aquarium trade.
 A. ocellatus forms monogamous pairs which spawn in the open, typically on a flattened stone or in a shallow depression.
 The juvenile colouration is different from that of the adult and may aid in camouflage of the fry.

 In contrast, Astronotus crassipinnis is seldom exported for the aquarium trade.

-In some classifications the Astronotus is the sole genus in the monogeneric tribe Astronoti of the subfamily Cichlinae.
+In some classifications the Astronotus is the sole genus in the monogeneric tribe Astronotini of the subfamily Cichlinae.

 Species

 There are currently two recognized species in this genus: